BaoGeist/Island-Mesh-Generation/README.md

 ### Visualizer

 To visualize an existing mesh, go the `visualizer` directory, and use `java -jar` to run the product.
-The product take two arguments (so far): the file containing the mesh, and the name of the file to store the visualization (as an SVG image).
+The product take up to 3 arguments: the file containing the mesh, and the name of the file to store the visualization (as an SVG image).
+To enter debug mode, use `-X` as the third argument.

 ```
 mosser@azrael A2 % cd visualizer